Blog

 Smokers and Kamado Grills

-Kamado grills, popularized by the Big Green Egg, combine features of a charcoal grill with a gas grill.
+Kamado grills, popularized by the Big Green Egg, combine the features of a charcoal grill with a gas grill.
 You get the easy starting ability and temperature regulation of a gas grill and get the smoky flavor of a charcoal grill.
 Kamado grills use lump charcoal or wood pellets.

 Flat Tops